powsybl/powsybl-open-rao/tests/README.md

 of the features, written in [Gerkin](https://cucumber.io/docs/gherkin/) syntax.

 #### Feature description
-- A "feature" file actually contains multiple features (tests), grouped into one "scenario"
+- A "feature" file actually contains multiple scenarios (tests), grouped into one major "feature"
-- A scenario has a title and a number (OpenRAO was historically developed following the Agile methodology, so epic numbers were used)
+- A feature has a title and a number (OpenRAO was historically developed following the Agile methodology, so epic numbers were used)
-- Every feature has a number and a brief title (user story numbers were used, but we continue to use numbers in order to easily identify tests)
+- Every scenario has a number and a brief title (user story numbers were used, but we continue to use numbers in order to easily identify tests)
-- Every feature can have a set of tags (`@...`) that allows advanced filtering of features
+- Every scenario can have a set of tags (`@...`) that allows advanced filtering of scenarios

-#### General feature structure
+#### General scenario structure
-A feature is a collection of "steps", which is an instruction written in (almost) natural language, starting with `Given`, `When`, or `Then`.
+A scenario is a collection of "steps", which is an instruction written in (almost) natural language, starting with `Given`, `When`, or `Then`.
-A feature is generally divided into 3 parts (each part can contain multiple steps):
+A scenario is generally divided into 3 parts (each part can contain multiple steps):
 1. Test setup: this consists in selecting the input files for the feature of OpenRAO that is being tested (using `Given` steps).
    For example, the RAO feature needs at least a CRAC, a Network, and a RaoParameters object.
 2. Feature execution: this consists in calling the tested OpenRAO feature (using `When` steps).
 Currently, the following